Logiqx/gps-details/docs/devices/coros/sony/README.md

 The feature release in Aug 2024 significantly changed the behavior of speedsurfing on the VERTIX and APEX Pro.
 The quantization trait and repeated speeds both disappeared and the speed data now appears to be derived from the positional data.

-Evidence of changes can also be illustrated by looking for quantization traits, repeating speeds and differences between the speed data and positional data in the FIT.
+Evidence of the change(s) can be illustrated by looking for the quantization trait, repeating speeds and correlations between the speed data and positional data in the FIT.

-#### Quantization
+#### Quantization Trait

-The quantization trait which was evident up until 3.0409.0 has clearly disappeared.
+The quantization trait which was evident up until 3.0409.0 has clearly disappeared in 3.0508.0.

 Whilst the quantization trait (resolution of 0.1 knots) was never desirable, there has clearly been a change in 3.0508.0.